Brad-Davy/slurm_comunicator/README.md

 ## Overview
 SLURM Communicator is a tool designed to facilitate communication with the SLURM workload manager.
 It provides an easy-to-use interface for monitoring the use of the cluster.
+## Database Integration
+SLURM Communicator includes a SQL database to store and manage job information.
+This allows for efficient querying and analysis of job data over time.
+The database schema is designed to handle large volumes of data and provides a robust backend for the tool.

 ## Features
 - Determine how many cores are currently in use.